syncfusion/ej2-javascript-docs/src/calendars/timepicker/time-masking.md

 | <kbd>Up / Down arrows</kbd> | To increment and decrement the selected portion of the time. |
 | <kbd>Left / Right arrows and Tab</kbd> | To navigate the selection from one portion to next portion |

-The following example demonstrates default and custom format of TimePicker component with mask module.
+The following example demonstrates default and custom format of TimePicker component with mask.

 {% tab template="timepicker/mask-support" , sourceFiles="app.ts,index.html",
 es5Template="mask-support-template" %}